Or call 1-833-TBHC-NOW (833-824-2669)

+An allergy is an exaggerated immune response or reaction to substances that are generally not harmful.
+Allergies are relatively common.
+Both genetics and environmental factors play a role.
 The immune response is oversensitive in a person with allergies.
 When the body recognizes an allergen, it releases chemicals such as histamines that fight off the allergen.
 This causes itching, swelling, mucus production, muscle spasms, hives, rashes and other symptoms that vary from person to person.

 Common allergens include pollen, mold, pet dander and dust.
 Food and drug allergies are common.
 Allergic reactions can also be caused by insect bites, jewelry, cosmetics, spices and other substances.

-breathing problems (coughing, wheezing, shortness of breath)
+- Breathing problems (coughing, wheezing, shortness of breath)

-burning, tearing, itchy eyes, and conjunctivitis (red, swollen eyes)
+- Burning, tearing, itchy eyes and conjunctivitis (red, swollen eyes)

-diarrhea, headache, runny nose
+- Diarrhea, headache, runny nose

-itching of the nose, mouth, throat, skin, or any other area
+- Itching of the nose, mouth, throat, skin or any other area

-skin rashes and hivesstomach cramps or vomiting
+- Stomach cramps or vomiting